hombrecito2580/hombrecito2580/README.md

 ## Hi there! 👋

 I'm Pratyush Kumar Chaturvedi, a Computer Science and Engineering Undergrad from IIT Dhanbad with a passion for app development.
-Here, you'll find various projects that I've worked on, primarily focusing on Android and Flutter development.
+Here, you'll find various projects that I've worked on, primarily focusing on Android and Cross-Platform Development.
 Feel free to explore, contribute, or just say hi!

 ---